 Johanna Gibbons, J&L Gibbons Landscape Architecture Urban Design, London, UK

 Neil Davidson, J&L Gibbons Landscape Architecture Urban Design, London, UK

 VAN ALEN INSTITUTE

 Dr. Catherine Mulligan, Principal Investigator, Imperial College London, London, UK

 Stephen Lorimer, Network Coordinator and Research Associate, Imperial College London, London, UK

-Dr. Tom Albright, Salk Institute, La Jolla, CA
+Dr. Thomas Albright, Salk Institute, La Jolla, CA

 Dr. Andrea Barthwell, Medical Director, Two Dreams Chicago, Chicago, IL

-Dr. Karen Lee, New York City Department of Mental Health and Hygiene, New York, NY
+Dr. Karen Lee, Former Built Environment & Active Design Director, New York City Department of Mental Health and Hygiene, New York, NY

 Sarah Williams, Director, Civic Data Design Lab, Massachusetts Institute of Technology, Cambridge, MA